sdetweil/MMM-Config/README.md

 To minimize the customization effort, MMM-Config provides two different but complimentary approaches to customizing the generated for content

-1. a file in the module folder called MMM-Config.overrides.json, can provide the desired schema for the fields
+1. a file in the module folder called MMM-Config.overrides.json, can provide the desired definition for the fields

-2. MMM-Config provides a command to generate the entire module schema that can be customized
+2. MMM-Config provides a command to generate the entire module schema/form/value contents that can be customized

 ```
   create_form_for_module.sh (or .cmd on windows)  modulename
 ```

-   this will generate and create the file **MMM-Config.schema.json** in the module folder, where MMM-Config would look for it. (warning it WILL NOT overwrite the same named file, so if you have one and try to genertae a new one, oops.. no change)
+   this will generate and create the file **MMM-Config.schema.json** in the module folder, where MMM-Config would look for it. (warning it WILL NOT overwrite the same named file, so if you have one and try to genertae a new one, oops.. no change, and no warning)

-if the module has not been updated in a long time (mmm-Pages, ...etc) where it is unlikely the module files will ever be updated to include this MMM-Config.schema.json file (as modulename.schema,json in the MMM-Config schemas folder) , then the form editor/author can submit the updated form (schema.json) as a PR to MMM-Config (in the schemas folder) and it will be distibuted and used from there
+if the module has not been updated in a long time (mmm-Pages, ...etc) where it is unlikely the module files will ever be updated to include this MMM-Config.schema.json file (as modulename.schema,json in the MMM-Config schemas folder) , then the form editor/author can submit the updated form (modulename.schema.json) as a PR to MMM-Config (in the schemas folder) and it will be distibuted and used from there

 	 the schema.json file has 3 sections